-It takes a lot to make your home operate and there are many decisions to be made.
-Comfort Masters Service Experts Heating & Air Conditioning is here to assist in making one of those decisions an easier one: heat pump versus furnace.
+It takes quite a bit to make your home operate and there are many decisions to be made.
+Comfort Masters Service Experts is here to assist in making one of those decisions a simpler one: furnace VS heat pump.

 How do you get started?
 With where you live.

-A heat pump and furnace can both provide heat to your home but a heat pump functions best when the standard winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with freezing winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.
+A heat pump and furnace can both provide heat to your home but a heat pump works best when the standard winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in a region with harsh winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best choice.

-Regardless of where you live, you can always choose a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it within your home.
-This is why when temperatures start to drop below 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and cozy.
+Regardless of where you live, you can always use a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it within your home.
+This is why when temperatures start to drop under 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and comfortable.

-If you happen to live in a place where you could go with either a heat pump or a furnace, there are a couple things to think about.
-Heat pumps are highly energy efficient since they use electricity to transfer heat from one area to another and do not actually have to create heat themselves.
-They simply move heat that already exists from one zone to another, such as from outside your home to the inside of your home.
+If you do live in a place where you could go with either a heat pump or a furnace, there are a couple things to think about.
+Heat pumps are highly energy efficient since they use electricity to transfer heat from one section to another and do not actually have to create heat themselves.
+They simply move heat that already exists from one zone to another, such as from outside your home to within your home.

-Still deciding which heating system is best for you?
-No worries!
-Call Comfort Masters Service Experts Heating & Air Conditioning at 847-250-6729 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
-We can’t wait to hear from you!
+Still not sure which heating system is best for you?
+No problem!
+Call Comfort Masters Service Experts at 847-250-6729 and we’ll come out to review your options and provide you a no-charge in-home estimate.
+We look forward to hearing from you!